 “I really believe that pooling the expertise that people have can lead to maximum effect.
 When it comes to human trafficking we can’t work in silos, we have to work together,” she said.

 Samita, a youth coordinator with Sunshine Youth Space in Melbourne, with ACRATH is helping to establish the Brimbank Anti-Trafficking Network in Melbourne’s west and is working to raise awareness of forced marriage through the network.
 Samita’s involvement with ACRATH in South Australia also ‘opened her eyes’ to different aspects of human trafficking particularly with supply chains and how forced labour is used in so much of what we buy.
-In 2018 Samita moved to Melbourne and linked up with ACRATH’s co-founder and current President Sr Louise Cleary csb, becoming part of the Research and Advocacy Group coordinated by Sr Louise.
+In 2018 Samita moved to Melbourne and linked up with ACRATH’s co-founder and current President Sr Louise Cleary csb, becoming part of the Research and Advocacy Group coordinated.

 Her own story drives her passion to combat human trafficking, particularly forced marriage.
 Raised in Singapore, of Nepalese background, Samita knew of students in her school who were forced to marry someone and who didn’t come back to complete their education.

 “I think there is a greater understanding of forced marriage now.
 When I was growing up I think it was something that was considered part of a culture and left at that.
 For a long time people only associated human trafficking with women forced into sex work,” she said.

 She is also inspired by her faith and belief that everyone is a child of God and has intrinsic value.